The Sierra Fund is now doing business as: Indigenous Futures Society!

 OPENING REMARKS

-“Navigating the Executive Branch and the Congress: Lessons Learned” —Kevin K. Washburn, Professor, UC Berkeley Law, University of California; Former, Assistant Secretary of Indian Affairs, U.S. Dept. of the Interior
+“Navigating the Executive Branch and the Congress on Tribal Matters: The Lessons Learned” —Kevin K. Washburn, Professor, UC Berkeley Law, University of California; Former Assistant Secretary of Indian Affairs, U.S. Dept. of the Interior

 PANELISTS

-- “A Tribal Perspective on Challenges and the Fulfillment of Trust Obligations and Responsibilities” —Hon.
+• “A Perspective on the Assertion of Tribal Governmental Powers and the Fulfillment of Trust Obligations and Responsibilities: The Experience of the Coeur d’Alene Tribe” —Hon.
 Chief James Allan, Chairman, Coeur d’Alene Tribe

 OPEN DIALOGUE